pstaender/neo4jmapper/README.md

 ### Modeling

-We can define models based on the `Node` model (similar to models you might know from backbonejs for instance).
+You can define models und use them after register them via `Node.registerModel()`.

-Every extended model enjoys label support.
+Each model extends on the base `Node` model but inheriance of other models can be achieved as well; similar to models you might know from backbonejs for instance.
+All extended models/nodes are classified by labels by default.

 ```js
   Node.registerModel( 'Person', {